 Located a few steps from Parque Central this tiny upscale restaurant offers a few sits indoors and a lovely courtyard.
 Great if you are craving some Italian dishes.
 It’s one of the most popular among the Expat community.

-Another one that I have yet to try, but was worth the mention, Hector Bistrot is another French restaurant in town, loved by locals and visitors alike.
+Hector’s Bistrot is another French restaurant in town, loved by locals and visitors alike.
 100% French in a cozy ambiance.

 The highlight of this restaurant is the location.
 Although the entrance doesn’t look very inviting, just walk up the stair and get on the terrace.